Crocodile in Water, Tiger on Land: Development

 The webcomic Crocodile in Water, Tiger on Land was launched in 2010 by a team of one writer and one artist, who decided to stay anonymous simply in order to receive real feedback, rather than to hear positive responses from family and friends.
 The webcomic is named after a Bengali saying similar to the idiom "between the devil and the deep blue sea."
 CWTL started out as "an episodic rant" and "a trial run" so that its creators could practice their skills and test out their style.
 They decided to continue the webcomic indefinitely when, in late 2010 or early 2011, they realized they had readers who would wait for their cartoons every Monday morning.

 The creators of CWTL noted among their artistic influences the caricatures of Gaganendranath Tagore, as well as the works of William Blake, René Magritte and Henri Rousseau.
 As for the writing, the duo pointed at various science fiction writers such as Robert Heinlein and Lewis Padgett, as well as Japanese horror, be it in the form of literature, cinema, or manga.
 The team noted that many of the works they've read, looked at, and have listened to creep in organically and unconsciously in their work.

 Over time, the illustrations in CWTL have become more abstract as its creators spend more time talking about "specific issues."
 Past episodes of CWTL leading up to the 2014 Lok Sabha elections have been compiled into a comic book, which was released by HarperCollins India in 2015.
 In the book, a short explanatory blurb has been added to every strip in order to give context to the topic at hand.

 Reception

-Crocodile in Water, Tiger on Land has appeared on and been cited by Boing Boing, Outlook, Daily News and Analysis, ESPNcricinfo, the Forbidden Planet blog, Scroll.in and others.
+Crocodile in Water, Tiger on Land has appeared on and been cited by Boing Boing, Outlook, Daily News and Analysis, Cricinfo, the Forbidden Planet blog, Scroll.in and others.
 The print collection received positive reviews in major publications including The Hindu Business Line, Mid-Day, Frontline, Deccan Chronicle, Hindustan Times, Loksatta and The Sunday Guardian.